Beyond-jQuery/book/manuscript/events.md

 });
 ~~~~~~~

 Note that both jQuery and the web API offer a shortcut to prevent an event's default action _and_ to prevent the event from reaching handlers on subsequent DOM nodes.
-You can effectively call `event.preventDefault()` and `event.stopPropagation()` by returning `false` in your event handler.
+You can effectively call both `event.preventDefault()` and `event.stopPropagation()` by returning `false` in your event handler.

 ## Passing data to event handlers

 Sometimes the standard data associated with an event is not enough.
-Sometimes event handlers need more specific information about the event they are handling.
+Event handlers may need more specific information about the event they are handling.
 Remember the "uploadError" custom event I detailed in the [event types section](#event-types)?
-This is triggered from a library embedded on a page, and the "uploadError" event provides information to listeners outside of the library about a failed file upload.
+This is triggered from a library embedded on a page, and the "uploadError" event exists to provide information to listeners outside of the library about a failed file upload.
 Suppose the file upload library we are using is attached to a container element, and our application wraps this container element and registers an "uploadError" event handler.
-When a particular file upload fails, this event is triggered and our handler displays an information message to the user.
+When a particular file upload fails, this event is triggered and our handler displays an informational message to the user.
 In order to customize this message, we need the name of the failed file.
 The upload library can pass the file's name to our handler in the `Event` object.

 First, let's review how data is passed to event handlers with jQuery: